About Media, Communications and Cultural Studies at Goldsmiths

 We’re dynamic and creative

 You’ll have access to a calendar of events featuring world-renowned practitioners, thinkers and policymakers that have recently included the Guild of British Film and Television Editors, the Anti-Austerity and Media Activism conference, the Putnam Enquiry into the future of the BBC and New Urban Multicultures workshop.
-We are the home of East London Lines – a 24/7 news website run by our students, the Curzon Goldsmiths Cinema, and work closely with Goldsmiths Press and new gallery and installation spaces on campus.
+We are the home of East London Lines – a 24/7 news website run by our students, and work closely with Goldsmiths Press and new gallery and installation spaces on campus.

 We’re inside the media